 The market usually sells an array of stain remover solutions.
-But, stick with the reliable brands like Star Brite Instant Hull Cleaner, 303 Multi-purpose Cleaner, Boat Bling Premium Water Spot Remover, and Wet and Forget Stain Remover.
+But, stick with reliable brands like Star Brite Instant Hull Cleaner, 303 Multi-purpose Cleaner, Boat Bling Premium Water Spot Remover, and Wet and Forget Stain Remover.

-A powerful yet safe stain remover can erase stain and mold.
+A powerful yet safe stain remover can erase stains and mold.
 If you don’t get rid of undesirable stains, the seats will be flawed with discoloration.
 You can clear out discolored surfaces but think of the additional work!

 To get started, you have to collect the following materials:

 Stain remover, UV protector spray, scrubber, microfiber cloth, and water.